anhtu-pham/L2Cache-Trace-Stride-Hybrid-Prefetcher/README.md

 * Number of simulation instructions: 10,000,000.
 * Number of signatures for Trace-Stride: 64.

-Benchmarking code and results are in benchmarking/ directory.
+Benchmarking code and data results are in benchmarking/ directory.

 ### Trace-Stride Hybrid Prefetcher's Performance